Reducing Data Related Risks

 Logs are records produced by your systems and services and the activities that happen within them.
 Read about logs data security considerations, including information about how you can filter and obfuscate logs data in Log Management Data Security.

 Dive deep into controlling logs data with the Controlling sensitive logs data guide and Agent Advanced Configuration for Logs.

 A key approach to reducing risk around logs data security is access control.
 Read How to set up RBAC for Logs and Logs RBAC Permissions to learn how to do this in Datadog.

 To prevent leaking sensitive data when you’re monitoring live processes and live containers, Datadog provides some default sensitive keyword scrubbing in process arguments and in Helm charts.
 You can obfuscate additional sensitive sequences within process commands or arguments by using the

 custom_sensitive_words setting, and add to the container scrubbing word list by using the

 The Datadog tracing libraries are used to instrument your applications, services, tests, and pipelines, and send performance data through the Agent to Datadog.
 Trace and span data (along with much more) is generated for the following products to use:

 - CI Visibility

-- Application Security Monitoring
+- Application Security Management

 For detailed information about how tracing-library sourced data is managed, default basic security settings, and custom obfuscating, scrubbing, excluding, and modifying of trace-related elements, read Configuring Agent and Tracer for trace data security.